SAP/project-fontus/README.md

 - **untainted**: An wrapper class is used to redirect all calls to the original classes.
 No taint calculation is performed!
 The taint is always "false"

 ## Abort types
-Currently there are three possibilities what can happen, if a tainted string reaches a sink:
+Currently there are four possibilities what can happen, if a tainted string reaches a sink:

 - **exit**: Exits the application through System.exit(int).
 Beforehands the string is printed to stderr
 - **nothing**: Nothing happens if a tainted string reaches a sink
 - **stderr_logging**: Logs the tainted string to stderr as well as an stacktrace
 - **json_logging**: Logs the tainted string to a json file in ``./fontus-results.json``

+## Taintloss handler types
+- **stderr_logging**: Logs to stderr if a potentially taintlossy method is called

 ## Inspect bytecode of a class